1051158/Project56/README.md

 ### Handleiding

 There are 2 possibilities to connect this code to OpenCPN.
-Either via UDP or Serial. <br>
+Either via UDP or TCP. <br>
-Please look at demo.py in the demo directory to diffrentiate which data is required.

 ## Set-up
-For connecting via Udp or serial, we need to set up OpenCPN first.
+For connecting via Udp or TCP, we need to set up OpenCPN first.
 If you don't have OpenCPN, please download via this link: https://opencpn.org/OpenCPN/info/downloadopencpn.html or just look up OpenCPN and go to the one with a url that looks like this https://opencpn.org/ then Downloads>OpenCPN Latest Release

 Follow the instructions to install OpenCPN.
 When installed, you should be able to open the app.

 ## TCP/UDP
-To use a UDP connection, first follow this path in the application Options(Gear icon)/Connections
+To use a TCP or UDP connection, first follow this path in the application Options(Gear icon)/Connections

 Click on `Add connection` and so the following:
 - Choose **Network**